 - 4.4.5 Members of the public may not assign their speaker time to another person. - 4.4.6 The purpose of addressing the City Council is to communicate formally with the City Council regarding matters that relate to City Council business or citizen concerns within the subject matter jurisdiction of the City Council.
 Persons addressing the City Council on an agenda item shall confine their remarks to the matter under consideration by the City Council.
 Speakers may be asked to clarify how their comments relate to the matter at hand.
-Speakers may address the entire Council or individual Councilmembers, and, if allowed by the Mayor or chair, City staff. - 4.4.7 Once recognized, members of the public shall not be interrupted when speaking unless to be called to order by the Mayor to: (i) curtail extraordinary repetition, (ii) curtail speech that is irrelevant to the City Council's subject matter jurisdiction, (iii) explain how his or her speech relates to the City's subject matter jurisdiction, or (iv) address some other point of order.
-If a speaker is interrupted to be called to order, the speaker shall cease speaking until the question of order is determined, and if in order, he or she shall be permitted to proceed, with additional time allotted for the time taken to determine the question of order. - 4.4.6 4.4.8 In order to avoid repetitious presentations, whenever any group of persons wishes to address the Council with the same message, it shall be proper for the Mayor to request that a spokesperson be chosen by the group to represent the group's position.
-Speakers shall not, however, be required to abide by such a request. - 4.4.74.4.9 To expedite Council meetings, Councilmembers are encouraged to contact Staff prior to Council meetings to obtain answers to questions and to obtain clarifications as needed. - 4.4.84.4.10 Staff shall compose Administrative Reports in a clear and concise manner.
-Staff shall strive to write reports in a manner that can be easily understood by persons that do not have training in the report's subject matter. - 4.4.94.4.11 Staff presentations at Council meetings are to be condensed to the briefest extent possible, while still providing a basic overview of the issue under consideration.
+Speakers may address the entire Council or individual Councilmembers, and, if allowed by the Mayor or chair, City staff. - 4.4.7 Once recognized, members of the public shall not be interrupted when speaking unless to be called to order by the Mayor to: (i)

+curtail extraordinary repetition, (ii) curtail speech that is irrelevant to the City Council's subject matter jurisdiction, (iii) explain how his or her speech relates to the City's subject matter jurisdiction, or (iv) address some other point of order.
+If a speaker is interrupted to be called to order, the speaker shall cease speaking until the question of order is determined, and if in order, he or she shall be permitted to proceed, with additional time allotted for the time taken to determine the question of order.

+- 4.4.8 In order to avoid repetitious presentations, whenever any group of persons wishes to address the Council with the same message, it shall be proper for the Mayor to request that a spokesperson be chosen by the group to represent the group's position.
+Speakers shall not, however, be required to abide by such a request. - 4.4.9 To expedite Council meetings, Councilmembers are encouraged to contact Staff prior to Council meetings to obtain answers to questions and to obtain clarifications as needed. - 4.4.10 Staff shall compose Administrative Reports in a clear and concise manner.
+Staff shall strive to write reports in a manner that can be easily understood by persons that do not have training in the report's subject matter. - 4.4.11 Staff presentations at Council meetings are to be condensed to the briefest extent possible, while still providing a basic overview of the issue under consideration.
 Staff is encouraged to refrain from reiterating issues previously addressed in the Administrative Report.
-However, Staff engaged in such communications shall not use these opportunities to communicate with the members of the City Council the comments or position of any other member of the City Council on City Council business.

-- 4.4.10 Persons addressing the City Council shall do so in an orderly manner and 4.4.12 Members of the public shall not engage in conduct that disrupts, disturbs, or otherwise impedes the orderly conduct of the City Council meeting.
-Any person who so disrupts the meeting shall, at the discretion of the Mayor, unless overruled by a majority of the Councilmembers, beis subject to removal from the meeting. - 4.4.11 The purpose of addressing the City Council is to communicate formally with the City Council regarding matters that relate to City Council business or citizen concerns within the subject matter jurisdiction of the City Council.
-Persons addressing the City Council on an agenda item shall confine their remarks to the matter under consideration by the City Council.
-Speakers may be asked to clarify how their comments relate to the matter at hand.
+However, Staff engaged in such communications shall not use these opportunities to communicate with the members of the City Council the comments or position of any other member of the City Council on City Council business. - 4.4.12 Members of the public shall not engage in conduct that disrupts, disturbs, or otherwise impedes the orderly conduct of the City Council meeting.
+Any person who so disrupts the meeting is subject to removal from the meeting.

 Prior to removing anyone from a City meeting, the Mayor (or other designated chair) shall: (i) notify the person that he/she is in violation of this Section 4.4.12, (ii) specify the specific behavior giving rise to that conclusion; (iii) explain all grounds for the belief that the person's conduct is in violation of law/policy and why such conduct subjects the person to expulsion; and (iv) notify the person that if the conduct continues he/she will be removed.
 The person receiving such notification shall be asked if he/she understands the conclusion but shall not be required to accept it.